lutrasdebtra/flat_site/README.md

 The forms use [nested_form](https://github.com/ryanb/nested_form).
 This has produced a bug where the add item button for receipts fired twice, but it is annoying enough to port the code.

 Other gems include one to [validate times](https://github.com/adzap/validates_timeliness), as well as a wrapper for the [pushbullet API](https://github.com/meinside/pushbullet-ruby).

+## TODO

+1. Move away from individual user columns on `Payments` and `ShoppingLists`.
+These could easily be replaced by serialized arrays or a [polymorphic join table](https://stackoverflow.com/a/45390372/1695437).
+However, would have to be combined with 2.
+2. Don't calculate totals on the fly.
+Totals should be continuously updated on users as they create payments.
+This would avoid the slowdown created by 1.
+Payment edits would have to make use of `_was` suffix in a `before_update` method.
+3. Add emailer and email interaction to increase usability.
+E.g. monthly summaries, notifications, the ability to email payments to the system
+(which would avoid the need for being outside a LAN).

 ## License